conda/conda/docs/source/user-guide/concepts/packages.rst

 More information
 ================

+Go deeper on how to :ref:`manage packages <managing-pkgs>`.
 Learn more about package metadata, repository structure and index, and package match specifications at :doc:`Package specifications <../concepts/pkg-specs>`.